usagitoneko97/klara/A3.LVN/readme.md

 **Note**: In the real implementation however, the key and the value of the Simple Assignment Table is the Value Number of the variable, **not** the variable itself.

 ## 1.2 The python implementation
+There's 2 version that can be found on A3.LVN.
+[The first version](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN/Version1) is sort of legacy code and only used for reference.
+[The second version](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN/Version2) is more complete and includes additional algorithm stated above.

+---

 In the real implementation, parsing AST 2 times like the explanation [above](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) is not required.
 Instead, the 2 steps (which is enumerating variables and substituting the expression on RHS) in [1.1.3](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) can happen concurrently without having to parse ast 2 times.

 ### 1.2.1 Data structure used
 For the sake of simplicity, **2 hash map** (dictionary in python) will be used, 1 for storing the corresponding value number to the variable, and 1 for storing the textual string like `"2 - 3"`.
+There's 2 data structures more to implement the ssa, one is **lvn_code_tuple_list**, a list of tuple, which is used to represent the source code in the form of Value Number.
+Another one is **lvn_code_tuples_list**, is a list of variables arranged in ascending order of their Value Number.
+It's used to find out what variable is associate with this Value Number.

 ### 1.2.2 Dealing with an abstract syntax tree
 Details on dealing with ast can be found [here](https://github.com/usagitoneko97/python-ast/tree/master/A2.ReversingAst)